Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Background

 \section{Background}

-\textit{\gls{SR}} identifies a \textit{symbolic expression}, i.e.\ an analytical equation $f$, that explains a given set of data $\mathcal{D} = \left\{ (x,y) \right\}_{i=0}^{n}$, i.e.\ $\forall x,y \in \mathcal{D}: f(x) \approx y$.
-There are infinitely many possible solutions $f$ that fit the data up to an error bound, but many of them constitute \emph{physically unreasonable} solutions.
-While symbolic regression by itself already tends towards closed formulations of functions $f$, further preferences may be expressed by \emph{formal languages}.
+\textit{\gls{SR}} identifies a \textit{symbolic expression}, i.e.\ an analytical equation $f$, that explains a given set of data $\mathcal{D} = \left\{ (x_i,y_i) \right\}_{i=0}^{n}$, i.e.\ $\forall x,y \in \mathcal{D}: f(x) \approx y$.
+There are infinitely many possible solutions $f$ that fit the data up to an error bound, but many of them constitute \emph{physically unreasonable} solutions and thus further preferences may be expressed by \emph{formal languages}.